-He says, I don't deserve to be here, so bring me out.
+He says, "I don't deserve to be here, so bring me out."
 So the butler leaves and you can almost picture Joseph—the butler's going to tell the Pharaoh.
 The first week goes by, the second week.
-Two years go by and he's still in prison.
+Two years go by and he is still in prison.
 He knows that God is working with him.
 Two more years pass and then God, with His perfect timing, put a dream in Pharaoh's mind.
 Seven cows that are fat, seven cows that are lean, seven ears of corn that are fat, seven ears of corn that are lean.
 The lean cows and the lean ears eat up all of the crop.

-And the thing was good in the eyes of Pharaoh, and in the eyes of all his servants.
-And Pharaoh said unto his servants, Can we find such a one as this is, a man in whom the Spirit of God is?
+Genesis 41:37-44 So the advice was good in the eyes of Pharaoh and in the eyes of all his servants.
+And Pharaoh said to his servants, "Can we find such a one as this, a man in whom is the Spirit of God?
 [And what he was trying to find was somebody to administer in the land during the time of plenty and of famine.]
-And Pharaoh said unto Joseph, Forasmuch as God has showed you all this, there is none so discreet and wise as you are; you shall be over my house, and according unto your word shall all my people be ruled; only on the throne will I be greater than you.
-And Pharaoh said unto Joseph, See, I have set you over all the land of Egypt.
-And Pharaoh took off his ring from his hand, and arrayed him in vestures of fine linen, and put a gold chain about his neck; and he made him to ride in the second chariot which he had; and they cried before him, Bow the knee: and he made him ruler over all the land of Egypt.
-(Genesis 41:37-44)
+Then Pharaoh said to Joseph, "Inasmuch as God has shown you all this, there is no one as discerning and wise as you.
+You shall be over my house, and all my people shall be ruled according to your word; only in regard to the throne will I be greater than you."
+And Pharaoh said to Joseph, "See, I have set you over all the land of Egypt."
+Then Pharaoh took his signet ring off his hand and put it on Joseph's hand; and he clothed him in garments of fine linen and put a gold chain around his neck.
+And he made him ride in the second chariot which he had; and they cried before him, "Bow the knee!"
+So he set him over all the land of Egypt.

 Now, based on this as we draw to a conclusion here, what should our attitude be toward having God work with us?

-Proverbs 30:1-9:

-Every word of God is pure [it's tried, it's perfectly pure]; he is a shield unto them that put their trust in him.
-Add you not unto his words, lest he reprove you, and you be found a liar.
-Two things have I requested [and this is where we come in] of you, deny them not to me before I die.
-[Don't let me die without learning what I should do or what I should be.
-This is the sense of it.]
-Remove far from me vanity and lies, give me neither poverty or riches; feed me with food that you prescribe for me.
+Proverbs 30:5-8 Every word of God is pure [it is tried, it is perfectly pure]; He is a shield to those who put their trust in Him.
+Do not add to His words, lest He rebuke you, and you be found a liar.
+Two things I request [and this is where we come in] of You (deprive me not before I die) [Do not let me die without learning what I should do or what I should be.
+This is the sense of it.]: Remove falsehood and lies far from me; give me neither poverty nor riches—feed me with food You allotted to me.

-Proverbs 30:9 Lest I be full, and deny you and say, Who is the LORD [forget who you are]?
-Or lest I be poor, and steal, and take the name of God in vain.
+Proverbs 30:9 Lest I be full and deny You, and say, "Who is the LORD [forget who You are]?"
+Or lest I be poor and steal, and profane the name of my God.